Giancarlo Granda 'lived through hell' while at center of Jerry Falwell Jr. saga

 Granda said he was talking to some guests at the Miami Beach hotel he worked at when he was 20 years old.
 Granda alleges Becki was noticeably drunk and flirtatious with him and invited him to a hotel where Jerry would watch their encounter.

-Falwell Jr., the former president of Liberty University, was laying on the bed when the two went to the room, according to Granda.
+Falwell Jr., the former president of Liberty University, was lying on the bed when the two went to the room, according to Granda.

 "I don't want to go too much into the details, but he enjoyed watching," Granda said.